 How to compete in a “Plastic-Free” World

-The 2021 Italian Budget Law and further amendments have set for the 1st of January 2022 the entry into force of the Plastic tax in Italy, in line with European Strategy for plastic, which aims to establish a circular economy where the design and the production of plastics fully meet the needs of reuse, repair and recycling.
+The 2024 Italian Budget Law has postponed to July 1st, 2024 the entry into force of the Plastic tax in Italy.
+In line with the European Strategy for plastic, the tax aims to establish a circular economy where the design and the production of plastics fully meet the needs of reuse, repair and recycling.
 Deloitte has designed a Tax & Consulting integrated approach to respond to new regulations and create competitive advantages.

 The goal of the “European Strategy for plastics in the circular economy” consists in finding a solution for the growing production and dispersion of plastic waste in the environment where we live.
 Europe has set the goal of avoiding the dispersion of plastic in the environment, achieving the recyclability of all plastic packaging within 2030.
 Italy has implemented the spirit of the EU legislator by the introduction of the so-called «Plastic Tax», which aims to reduce the consumption of single-use plastic products.